aong-zendesk/itsm-bootstrapper/README.md

 5. Please do the same for line 49 to link the "Knowledge" button directly to the FAQ and Announcement KB Category.

-6. The "submit" button on the service catalog pages are linked directly to instance.
+6. The "submit" button on the service catalog pages are linked directly to the instance.
 So please change the Zendesk instance domain and the include the form ID.

 ```
 <button onclick=\"window.location.href='https://[CHANGE TO YOUR OWN DOMAIN].zendesk.com/hc/en-us/requests/new?ticket_form_id=[INCLUDE THE FORM ID FOR THE SERVICE CATALOG FORM]'\">Submit Request</button>